Four nominees for the 2025 Heritage Award of the municipality of Aalten

 About the Heritage Award

-The Heritage Award is presented annually to an individual, organization or association that, on its own initiative and with a great deal of effort and/or financial contribution, has restored, or had restored, a structure with historical value.
-Major overdue maintenance that has prevented decay is also eligible.
-In addition, individuals or organizations that make an important contribution to heritage in the municipality of Aalten may be nominated.
-The award consists of a cash prize of € 250,- and an artwork worth € 350,- that relates to the building or area for which the winner has worked.
+The Heritage Award is presented annually to a person, organization, or association that, on its own initiative and with considerable effort and/or financial contribution, has restored or had restored a building of historical value.
+Major overdue maintenance that has prevented deterioration is also eligible.
+In addition, individuals or organizations that make a significant contribution to heritage in the municipality of Aalten may be nominated.
+The prize consists of a cash sum of €250 and a work of art worth €350 that relates to the building or area for which the winner has worked.

 Heritage Award ceremony